 In fact, most toddlers don’t reach the point where they’re fully intelligible – that is, generally understood by adults who don’t know them 100% of the time – until around age 4.
-By the time your toddler turned 2, he could probably be understood by adults who didn’t know him well about half the time, and by the time he turns 3, that might be up to three-quarters of the time.
-He is still learning, though, and for a few years, it’s going to be you and the other people who know him best who will be best able to understand him, and you may find yourself “translating” for strangers.
+By the time your toddler turned 2, they could probably be understood by adults who didn’t know them well about half the time, and by the time they turn 3, that might be up to three-quarters of the time.
+They are still learning, though, and for a few years, it’s going to be you and the other people who know them best who will be best able to understand them, and you may find yourself “translating” for strangers.
 And in the end, there are probably going to still be moments where even you can’t crack the code for the next few years.

 Strategies for dealing with unintelligible speech

 You’ve probably noticed that, a lot of the time, even when you can’t understand exactly what your toddler is trying to tell you by listening, you can figure it out from the context.
 Sometimes, though, even context may not be able to end the mystery.
 When this happens, you may be able to figure it out by:

 - Asking them if they can describe it another way.
 If they are having trouble with a specific word, they may have other words they know how to say that could describe what’s going on.